dankcellar/better-dungeons/README.md

 ## TODO

-- Option to perfer more cave or room like features
+- Option to prefer more cave or room like features
 - Generate interior walls and doors within rooms
 - Better room creation for more negative space
 - Add pre-made rooms